 formulate problems, conduct investigations and communicate the results verbally and in written form

-After graduation, you will be equipped with the theoretical, methodological and analytical tools to reflect on the major challenges and opportunities that digital media and information and communication technologies (ICT) pose for society, democracy and processes of societal change in the different parts of the world.
+After graduation, you will be equipped with the theoretical, methodological and analytical tools to reflect on the major challenges and opportunities that digital media and information and communication technologies (ICT) pose for society, democracy and processes of societal change in different parts of the world.

 The programme leads to a Master of Social Science (120 credits), with Media and Communication Studies as the main field of study.
 After one year of study, it is possible to obtain a Master of Social Science (60 credits).

 Digital Media and Society has a duration of two academic years and is built around four main components that relate to different types of knowledge, skills and competences.
-These are:
+These components are:

-Component one of the programme consists of advanced core courses (30 credits) that focus on the theoretical knowledge and empirical skills required for understanding and analysing digital media and society.
+The first component of the programme consists of advanced core courses (30 credits) that focus on the theoretical knowledge and empirical skills required for understanding and analysing digital media and society.
 All four core courses are compulsory.